 Last year’s University Admissions Officers Report (2017) found that the IB diploma was better at encouraging students towards a “global outlook”, while A-Levels delivered a more “in-depth”subject experience.

 The IB is recognized in nearly 90 countries.
 Its varied program keeps things broad for those who are unsure about which career or course of university study they’re working towards.
 Students are given more time to study a wider range of subjects and eventually, are stimulated to take one to university.

 Menna Clarke is from the UK and recently graduated from EF Academy New York.
 Of the IB program, she said, “I didn’t want to study three or four subjects but a whole range of things – which I can do with the IB Diploma program”.

 Although students are given the opportunity for in-depth study with their IB Higher Level subjects, they’re still spread across a number of other subjects.
 The IB program is ideal for students who are looking to be challenged, but it can be overwhelming for those who aren’t used to a similar workload.

 In the UK, IB is increasingly being recognized as a more intellectually rigorous preparation for university than A-Level.
 The Higher Education Statistics Agency recently found that IB students were more likely to be accepted to a top 20 UK ranked university than their peers studying for A-Levels.
 While we can conclude that both programs of study have their benefits, it’s clear that A-Level has competition in the UK.

-At EF Academy International Boarding Schools, we offer the International Baccalaureate Diploma, A-Levels, US High School Diploma and IGCSE programs, all of which are recognized by universities around the world.
+At EF Academy International Boarding Schools, we offer the International Baccalaureate Diploma, A-Levels, and US High School Diploma, all of which are recognized by universities around the world.
 Our dedicated staff help our students consistently achieve top exam results and develop the skills they need to succeed at university and beyond.